lauriecai/recipez-ios-app/README.md

 Both data services conformed to a custom `DataService` protocol which made it easy to swap between the two data service dependencices.

 ### Trade-offs and Decisions
+Many of the trade-offs I made are considered UX nice-to-haves–things like pull down to refresh or have an flashing gray loading state for images.
+Because I’d need additional time to look into how these are implemented, I decided to leave them out for now.

 ### Weakest Part of the Project
 The weakest part of the project would be lack of unit testing for image caching.
 Prior to this project, I didn’t know what unit tests were nor how to write one.

 When writing tests for fetching recipes, I struggled with the abstraction layer of creating a mock service and what it should contain opposed to the actual data service.
 Ultimately, I was able to figure it out by hard-coding some recipes as well as simulating failure scenarios through an async function without actually fetching data.

-When it came to writing tests for caching images, I simply needed more time.
-Caching images appeared to have an extra layer of complexity due to built-in features associated with FileManager.
-I needed more time to figure out how to abstract these types of functions without actually saving files to the FileManager.
-Because I had a self-imposed deadline of a week, it’s something I decided to leave out of the project for now and look into in my own time.
+When it came to writing tests for caching images, it appeared to have an extra layer of complexity due to built-in features associated with FileManager.
+I needed more time to investigate how to abstract these types of functions without actually saving files to the FileManager.
+Because I had a self-imposed deadline of a week, it’s something I decided to leave out of the project for now and look into separately.

 ### Additional Information